microsoft/vscode-wiki/How-to-Contribute.md

 #### Using the Chrome Developer Tools

-* Run the `Developer: Toggle Developer Tools` command from the Command Palette in your development instance of Code to launch the Chrome tools.
+* Run the `Developer: Toggle Developer Tools` command from the Command Palette in your development instance of VS Code to launch the Chrome tools.
-* It's also possible to debug the released versions of Code, since the sources link to sourcemaps hosted online.
+* It's also possible to debug the released versions of VS Code, since the sources link to sourcemaps hosted online.

 [![sourcemaps](http://i.imgur.com/KU3TdjO.png)](http://i.imgur.com/KU3TdjO.png)

 The **extension host** process runs code implemented by a plugin.
-To debug extensions (including those packaged with Code) which run in the extension host process, you can use VS Code itself.
+To debug extensions (including those packaged with VS Code) which run in the extension host process, you can use VS Code itself.
 Switch to the Debug viewlet, choose the `Attach to Extension Host` configuration, and press <kbd>F5</kbd>.

 The **search** process can be debugged, but must first be started.
 Before attempting to attach, start a search by pressing <kbd>CMD+P</kbd> (<kbd>CTRL+P</kbd> on Windows), otherwise attaching will fail and time out.